About those goalies: What does Ben Bishop bring to the Lightning?

 So, for the next three weeks, Lightning fans, you should--fingers crossed--see better than you have recently.

 Bishop is a tall, athletic, tall, efficient, tall, butterfly-dominant, tall, postionally-sound, tall goalie.
 He's also very tall.
 This fact will become the dominant theme used when discussing Lightning goaltending for 2013-14.
-Because he's really tall.)k is also tall, and for some reason, that fascinates media and opposing team and national broadcasters, not all of whom are height-endowed.
-(But seriously,
+Because Anders Lindback is also tall, and for some reason, that fascinates media and opposing team and national broadcasters, not all of whom are height-endowed.
+(But seriously, he's really tall.)

 He's not a true, back in the net, butterfly-first blocker goalie [think Carey Price], but he's much closer to it than Lindback is.